Ratified/Ratified/README.md

 # Hi there! 👋 I'm George Kamunge

-__A proactive computer scientist student with a passion for building exceptional web experiences.
+__A proactive computer science student with a passion for building exceptional web experiences.
 Welcome to my GitHub profile!__

 ## About Me